Apply for a disabled person's bus pass

 - free all day travel on bus services on journeys starting in Hampshire (not Portsmouth and Southampton) regardless of where you are travelling to.

-- free travel between 9:30am to 11pm Monday to Friday and all day at weekends and on public holidays on bus services throughout the rest of England (including London)
+- free travel between 9:30am to 11pm Monday to Friday and all day at weekends and on public holidays on bus services throughout the rest of England.
+London buses displaying a roundel will accept a disabled person’s pass at any time.

 - use your bus pass on Park and Ride services registered as local bus services (you must still pay for the parking).